awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A mapping structure for every [AMI](#AmazonMachineImage) and [instance](#instance) that specifies the block devices attached to the instance\.

 **blue/green deployment**<a name="bluegreendeployment"></a>
-AWS CodeDeploy: A deployment method in which the instances in a deployment group \(the original environment\) are replaced by a different set of instances \(the replacement environment\)\.
+CodeDeploy: A deployment method in which the instances in a deployment group \(the original environment\) are replaced by a different set of instances \(the replacement environment\)\.

 **bootstrap action**<a name="bootstrapact"></a>
 A user\-specified default or custom action that runs a script or an application on all nodes of a job flow before [Hadoop](#Hadoop) starts\.